astriaorg/astria/specs/conductor.md

 ### Soft Commitments

-When a block is received by the Conductor directly from the sequencer, it is assumed to be valid based on CometBTF consensus and immediately set as a `soft` commitment.
+When a block is received by the Conductor directly from the sequencer, it is immediately set as a `soft` commitment.

 As mentioned in the [Transaction Filtering](#transaction-filtering) section above, the only information sent to the rollup is the list of ordered